Are You Suffering From Joint Pain?

-There isn’t a person existing that would admit to enjoying pain.
+There isn’t a person existing that would admit to enjoying pain, especially in your joints.
+But can diabetes be the cause?
 Pain is not an enjoyable experience and joint pain with diabetes is no exception.
 Have you ever just woken up in the morning and it seems that all your joints ache?
 Who hasn’t been there?
 Maybe sometimes it’s one or two joints or just an occasional occurrence.
 If it isn’t related to diabetes, then it could be a number of reasons.

 But if it is related to diabetes, then you would have a 200% better chance of having arthritis and joint pain.
 Diabetes happens when your body does not produce enough insulin.
 Without insulin glucose remains in your bloodstream which raises your blood sugar levels.

 So diabetes will cause skeletal changes that can lead to symptoms such as joint pain, stiffness, shoulder pain, trigger finger, swelling, and carpal tunnel syndrome just to mention a few.
 Arthritis can occur with age so you want to do your best to first avoid diabetes.

 Diabetes & Arthritis – How You Can Help Both

 Joint pain and arthritis are like Clark Kent and Superman.
 They are one and the same thing.
 So where the two bones come together is your joint.
 Ligaments hold the bones in place and attach them to one another and are also attached by tendons to the bones and muscles that allow them to move.

 Cartilage which is at the very ends of the bones protects the bones from damage and allows them to move.
 Cartilage is a substance made up of water, proteins, and fiber from collagen.
 Cartilage is important for protection and normal wear and tear and also injuries (especially sports injuries) and it can be damaged.
 Aging is definitely a factor here, but even more of a factor is diabetes because it will make joint damage happen faster.